Manchester derby 2016: Transforming City and the city

 The 25-year-old may have only been at the club for a matter of months, but he already perceives the investment transforming not just City, but the city.

 "Everything is developing really fast.
-I love the mix between old buildings and the new buildings," continues Gundogan.
+I love the mix between old buildings and the new buildings," Gundogan says.

 "Manchester has a real charm."